benjyongzh/where-atm-sg/README.md

 ## To-do list

-- collapsable search section
+- ui blur backdrop
+- focus on mobile ui first. atmlist only apply for desktop versions, with list on left side as a drawer
-- scrollable list container. while scrolling, beyond 20 items, re-search API for next 20 items.
+- while scrolling atmlist, beyond 20 items, re-search API for next 20 items.
 - cull similar ATM overlaps (use PlaceDetail and address?)
 - click on map to set searchlocation?
 - Place Detail required?
 To get proper address and directions(?)